The Gateway is needed to let the GoBright Connect communicate with the GoBright Platform.

-The Gateway needs to be connected to a 220-230V Power Outlet and an ethernet cable that has access to the network.
-It has 4 LED's on top that represents the current status.
+The Gateway needs to be connected to an ethernet cable for network/internet access, and to power via PoE or via a power adapter.
+It has 4 LEDs on top that represents the current status.
 The Gateway takes around 3-5 minutes to boot, the power and dot LED should be lit a constant green when activated.

 |Power||Wi-Fi||Exclamation Mark||Green Dot|